An HBV program built on ingenuity, vision and experience

-Our research collaboration with Door Pharmaceuticals is focused on developing a novel class of HBV cccDNA disruptors that target different phases of the HBV replication cycle distinct from and complementary to those targeted by Assembly Bio’s existing pipeline compounds.
-Our internal team is also focused on proprietary research that has the potential to accelerate progress toward HBV cures and to discover novel antivirals to treat other serious viral diseases.
+Our research team is focused on proprietary research that has the potential to accelerate progress toward HBV cures and to discover novel antivirals to treat other serious viral diseases.
 We are currently advancing an early-stage program evaluating a novel small molecule approach to inhibit viral entry for HBV and hepatitis delta virus (HDV), which is estimated to impact approximately 5 percent of those chronically infected with HBV – approximately 12 million people globally.
 We are also currently exploring an additional novel research program against an undisclosed HBV target that we believe is differentiated in the field, as well as initiatives targeting other viruses.

 More information about our clinical trials can be found at www.clinicaltrials.gov.